bpcmusic/telex/README.md

 The DAC that is used for the TXo is the DAC8564 (Mouser P/N: 595-DAC8564ICPW; datasheet: http://www.ti.com/product/DAC8564).
 This part is used by a number of Eurorack modules - including Mutable's *Yarns* and *Ornament + Crime* by mxmxmx.
 It has tiny little SMD legs that can cause DIY cursing. ;)

-#### Be Careful Building the Panels as Designed

-The AI and PDF files for the panels were originally tested using a laser cutter.
-They are currently a hair to tight for the LEDs and the 1/8" jacks.
-I've had to drill out those holes on my production run.
-It is such a small amount it is ridiculous and massively frustrating.
-Dang tolerances!!

-This will be corrected soon.

 #### Use the Build Maps

 The build maps are PDF files that have one page per component per side per board showing you all the places that component goes.
 This saves a ton of time and avoids the pain-in-the-ass component hunt.
 They are linked below - but check out the example below: